isomerpages/moe-ast-elis/_learning-opportunities/Grammar Courses/Building Knowledge of English Grammar – Word Classes (Primary and Secondary).md

 </li>
 <li>
 <p>apply your understanding to interpret your students’ questions and answers
-on word classes, teach word classes to your students, and explore the use of a variety of grammar references; and</p>
+on word classes, teach word classes to your students and explore the use of a variety of grammar references; and</p>
 </li>
 <li>